Skip to content

 How much does the Rafina to Tinos ferry cost?

-Ticket prices start from €29 per person for a standard seat, rising to around €35 depending on the company, seat class, and time of year.
-Booking ahead in summer is advisable as sailings fill up quickly.
+Ticket prices start from €29 per person for a standard seat.
+Prices can go up to €35 depending on the company, seat class, and time of year.

 Which ferry companies operate the Rafina–Tinos route?